Invenietis/CK-Core/CK.Core/CoreApplicationIdentity/README.md

 The goal of this small static class is to capture once for all the notion of a process identity.
 And this is not a simple issue.

-The idea here is to express this as simply as possible:
+The idea here is to express this as simply as possible with a triplet of strings:

-- A process is rooted in a "domain", that is a family of applications that typically work together.
+- DomainName: A process is rooted in a "domain", that is a family of applications that typically work together.
 A domain is like a "realm" in security frameworks, a "tenant" or an "organization" in a cloud infrastructure.
+  A domain can be a path like "AcmeCorp", "AcmeCorp/CRM" or "AcmeCorp/CRM/UserMagement".
+Note that the first part of this path can often be seen as the "OrganizationName".
-- Then comes an optional "environment" that aims to identify a deployment context like "Production" or "Staging".
+- EnvironmentName: is optional and aims to identify a deployment context like "#Production" or "#Staging".
+  Environment names always starts with a `#` and defaults to "#Development".
-- Finally the `PartyName` identifies the "application" itself, both the code base and its role in the architecture.
+- PartyName: identifies the "application" itself, both the code base and its role in the architecture like a "MailSender", "SaaS-11" or "Worker_3712".
+When used in a path, party names must be prefixed by a `$`.

-The first usage of this `DomainName/EnvironmentName/PartyName` simple path is to group/route logs emitted by processes.

 This doesn't imply any form of uniqueness, "process uniqueness" is a complex matter.
 A process can only be truly unique (at any point in time) by using synchronization primitives like Mutex or specific coordination infrastructure (election algorithms)